-To address this privacy issue, we design a novel private weighting protocol to securely aggregate the user histograms from silos, compute the per-user clipping weight for each user in each silo, and aggregate the weighted sum from all silos.
-Our protocol leverages well-established cryptographic techniques, including secure aggregation \cite{bonawitz2017practical, so2023securing}, the Paillier cryptosystem \cite{9476969} and multiplicative blinding \cite{damgaard2007efficient}.
-Intuitively, our protocol employs multiplicative blinding to hide user histograms against the server while server can compute inverses of blinded histogram to compute the weights (Eq. (\ref{eq:optimal_weight})).
-Subsequently, the server employs the Paillier encryption to conceal the inverses of blinded histograms because silo knows the blinded masks.
-Also it enables the server and silos to compute private weighted sum aggregation with its additive homomorphic property.
-The complete protocol and its correctness and privacy are described in Appendix \ref{appendix:protocol}.
+To address this privacy issue, we design a novel private weighting protocol to securely aggregate the user histograms and also to securely perform local training and model aggregation.
+The protocol leverages well-established cryptographic techniques, including secure aggregation \cite{bonawitz2017practical, so2023securing}, the Paillier cryptosystem \cite{9476969}, and multiplicative blinding \cite{damgaard2007efficient}.
+Intuitively, the protocol employs multiplicative blinding to hide user histograms against the server while allowing the server to compute inverses of blinded histograms to compute the weights (Eq. (\ref{eq:optimal_weight})).
+Subsequently, the server employs the Paillier encryption to conceal the inverses of blinded histograms because the silo knows the blinded masks.
+This enables the server and silos to compute private weighted sum aggregation with its additive homomorphic property.